patternhelloworld/docker-blue-green-runner/README.md

 # Setting this to 'true' is not recommended for normal operation as it results in prolonged downtime.
 CONSUL_RESTART=false

+# Specify the location of the .git folder for your project here to enable tracking through container labels.
+# To track, simply run `bash check-current_states.sh`.
+DOCKER_BUILD_SHA_INSERT_GIT_ROOT=

 # Not recommended for normal operation as it leads to a long downtime.
 # If this is set to true, it entails running 'stop-all-containers.sh & remove-all-images.sh'.
 # In case your project is renamed or moved to another folder, Docker may not work properly.